|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 (a) Candidates will demonstrate respect for others; (b) Candidates will engage in fair competition; (c) Candidates will compete on equal terms in order for voters to make a fair decision; (d) Candidates will demonstrate integrity by adhering to a code of moral values, particularly honesty, during Union Elections; (e) Candidates will regard Union Elections with a sense of respect for the democratic process, and with an ultimate goal of enhancing the welfare of students at Acadia University; (f) Candidates will demonstrate an ability and willingness to tolerate opposing opinions, behaviours, and decisions

 By-Law 3, Article 15 states:

-The are no recent cases of the student union failing to uphold freedom of expression on campus.
-The student union failed to condemn the actions of the University when it fired one of its professors over comments he gave during class and on social media.
+There are no recent cases of the Acadia Students’ Union failing to uphold freedom of expression on campus; however, the student union failed to condemn the actions of the University when it fired one of its professors over comments he gave during class and on social media.